Jmiguel14/meet-goal-project/README.md

 - Filter the best palyers for calls
 - Let the clubs know your skills.

    ### To do
+All users:
+Players:
+Clubs:

-- create an account
+- Create an account
-- login with the account previusly created
+- Login with the account previusly created
-- register profile information
+- Register profile information
-- create calls
+- Create calls

 ## 📆 Status
 This app is still being developed, but its develop will have finished by the end of August.